microsoft/AzureTipsAndTricks/blog/tip41.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 41 - Quickly Roll Back to a Previous Version of an Azure Logic App"
+title: "Tip 41 - Quickly Roll Back to a Previous Version of an Azure Logic App"
 excerpt: "Learn how to quickly roll back to a Previous version of an Azure Logic App"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2017-10-29 17:00:00
 ---

-## Quickly Roll Back to a Previous Version of an Azure Logic App
+#### Quickly Roll Back to a Previous Version of an Azure Logic App

 This one seems to come up a lot, so I'll add it here.
 If you have created an Azure Logic App and would like to go back to a previous version, then you can do so very easily.
 Go ahead and open your logic app and look under **Development Tools** then **Versions** and select a previous version.